Sh1penfire/Meld/README.md

+# The mod is being ported to v147!
+All existing content will be broken after the update, you can find out how to keep up with the mod's dev further in the README to know when this change is being pushed out.

 # Damit it's another one of those huge scope mindustry mod projects made by some guy in school isn't it.

 As with most mods, Meld is more of a combat sim than a pure RTS/TDS/factory building mod.